dapak2002/programming-languages-2022/feedback-hw.md

 A full answer is explicit about what the new rewrite system is.

-It also shows that the new system and the old system have the same equivalence classes.
-To this end you need to show that in the new system w reduces to v if an only if in the old system w reduces v.
+It also shows that the modified system and the original system have the same equivalence classes.
+To this end you need to show that in the modified system w reduces to v if an only if in original system w reduces v.

+Also you should go back to the question about the normal forms.
+The normal forms of the modified system may be different.

+(At this point I have four normal forms in my modified system, `[],a,b,ab`.)

 - Describe the specification implemented by the ARS.